 We have heard with our ears, O God, our fathers have told us what work thou didst in their days, in days of old.

-Thy hand utterly destroyed the nations, planting them in their place, afflicting and casting out whole peoples.
+Thy hand utterly destroyed the nations, and you planted them in their place; thou hast afflicted and cast out whole peoples.

-For they inherited the land not by their own sword, nor did their own arm save them, but it was thy right hand and arm and the radiance of thy countenance, because thou hadst pleasure in them.
+For they did not inherit the land with their sword, and their arm did not save them, but thy right hand and thine arm and the light of thy face, because thou wast well pleased with them.

-Thou art my very King and God, for thou dost command salvation for Jacob,
+Thou art my King and my God, for thou dost command salvation for Jacob,

-In thee we shall gore our enemies, and in thy name we shall grind down into nothing those rising up against us.
+In thee we shall press our enemies, and in thy name we shall grind down into nothing those who rise up against us.

-For I will not trust in my bow, nor shall my sword save me.
+For I will not trust in my bow, nor shall my sword save me,

-For thou hast saved us from our tormentors and disgraced those who hated us.
+For thou hast saved us from those who afflict us, and hast put to shame those who hated us.

-In God we shall be praised all day long, we shall exult in ithy name forever.
+In God we shall boast all the day long; we shall give thanks to thy name forever.
 Diapsalma

-But now thou hast rejected and disgraced us and wilt not go out with our armies.
+But now thou hast cast us off and put us to shame, and wilt not go out with our armies.

-Thou hast turned us back from our enemy, those hating us have plundered for themselves.
+Thou hast turned us back from our enemy, and those who hate us have taken spoils for themselves.

-Thou hast given us up like sheep to be eaten, scattering us among the nations.
+Thou hast made us like sheep for slaughter and scattered us among the nations.

-Thou hast sold thy people for next to nothing, and made no profit in selling them.
+Thou hast sold thy people for no price, and made no profit in selling them.

-Thou hast made us a reproach for our neighbors, a scorn and derision to those around us.
+Thou hast made us a reproach to our neighbors, a scorn and derision to those around us.

 Thou hast made us a byword among the nations, a shaking of the head among the peoples.